 Cardwell first attempted the project after returning from France this July—where he sent Chris Sharma’s benchmark 5.15a Biographie/Realization in Céüse, his first redpoint of the grade.

 “My first couple days were tough on the new project,” he says.
 He and Hong sorted through the beta and figured out the moves.
 “I quickly realized that

 I would have to gain more power for a lot of the moves, because I was getting so pumped!”

 Cardwell took a break from Rifle to log some bouldering hours and returned to the canyon last week.
 He was there to coach the Movement Climbing & Fitness youth team on their annual outdoor climbing trip.
 While he spent most of his time with the team, he was able to sneak in a few Fat Camp burns.

-Shadow Boxing (5.14d) as a contender for the hardest climb in Rifle, though he doesn’t think it tips the 5.15 mark.
+According to Cardwell, Fat Camp stands among Planet Garbage (5.14d) and Shadow Boxing (5.14d) as a contender for the hardest climb in Rifle, though he doesn’t think it tips the

 “With all things considered, and with [Fat Camp] coming together quicker than I first thought, I think 5.14d is appropriate.